awarnke1/diplomas_and_disadvantage/README.md

 # diplomas_and_disadvantage
 Automation and Workflows Final Project

-Updated project proposal can be found in the *Project Proposal* PDF.
+Updated write-up can be found in *Writeup.pdf*.

 *create_map.py* contains two functions: *collectAndClean* and *createMap*.
 By running the file with *python create_map.py*, these functions will be run and save the resulting map.
 The functions can also be imported into a Python script and run separately.